-Dr Sarah Louisa Bowen is Head of Animation at the Northern Film School, Leeds Beckett University, teaching Experimental Film, Research-based filmmaking practices, Animation and Moving Image Theory.
+Dr Sarah Louisa Bowen is Head of Animation at the Northern Film School, teaching Animation, Experimental Film, research-based filmmaking practices and Moving Image Theory.

-Her practice-based doctorate, supervised by Andrew Kotting and Dominic Rahtz, investigates specific camera movement through cinematic space - contexts, meaning and affect - positing this as a popular trope that communicates the psychological experience of transitional space as described by D.W.Winnicott.
+Her practice-based doctorate, supervised by Andrew Kotting and Dominic Rahtz, investigates specific camera movement through cinematic space, their contexts, meaning and affect, positing this as a popular trope that communicates the psychological experience of transitional space as described by D.W.Winnicott.

-Starting out in 2D drawn animation, Sarah worked on both commercial and independent productions before post-graduate studies at the National Film & Television School, sponsored by the Welsh Broadcasting Trust, led to a career as a promo director, combining live-action with digital and traditional animation.
-Clients have included; BBC, HTV, Palm Pictures, Parlophone, EMI Records.
+Sarah worked on both commercial and independent productions, as a 2D drawn animator before post-graduate studies in Animation Directing at the National Film & Television School, sponsored by the Welsh Broadcasting Trust, led to a career as a promo director, combining live-action with digital and traditional animation.
+Clients included; BBC Wales, ITV Wales, Palm Pictures, Parlophone, EMI Records.
 As writer and director of personal films, her work has been screened at the major international animation festivals and broadcast in the UK and Europe.
-Studies with Prof Jerzy Kucia at the Jan Mateko Academy of Fine Arts in Krakow and NFTS had a major influence on her work and understanding of film form.
-Other major influences are former tutor Marjut Rimmenen and PhD supervisor Andrew Kotting.
+Further studies with Prof Jerzy Kucia at the Jan Mateko Academy of Fine Arts in Krakow have been a major influence on her work and filmmaking approach.

-Before joining the Northern Film School in 2007, Sarah taught animation/filmmaking theory and practice at Brunel University, University of the Creative Arts, National Film and Television School and Lincoln University.
-She has curated and exhibited in gallery spaces and expanded cinema settings that included the Willow Globe Theatre, Powys, Moebel Fabrik, Berlin and most recently in Ferndale California.
+Before joining the Northern Film School in 2007, Sarah taught animation/filmmaking theory and practice at Brunel University, University of the Creative Arts, University of Lincoln and the NFTS.
+She has curated and exhibited in gallery spaces and expanded cinema settings that included the Willow Globe Theatre, Powys, Moebel Fabrik, Berlin and most recently in Ferndale, California.

-Dr Bowen is currently supervising four practice-based doctorates
+Dr Bowen is currently supervising five practice-based doctorates.